 Keratoconus is a mainly genetically caused disease.
 In Europe and North America, the disease seems to appear sporadically and approximately one out of 1000-2000 inhabitants suffers from keratoconus.
 However, there are also so-called endemic regions, where the disease is diagnosed more frequently.
 One such endemic region could, for example, be a mountain valley, which was more or less isolated from the rest of the region for generations.
 The same applies to islands and other isolated areas of settlement where, based on a decrease of the gene pool, the probability of genetically caused diseases increases accordingly.
 Furthermore, there are cultural factors which require consideration.
 In some regions, such as the Middle East, where, traditionally, weddings among relatives are more common than in Europe and North America, keratoconus is diagnosed more frequently.
 Thus, there are regions in the Middle East where up to 10% of the local population suffer from keratoconus.
 In addition to a genetic origin, other factors like eye-rubbing are accused to be causative.

 In Europe, keratoconus mostly occurs in patients at around 20 years of age (generally between 16 and 25 years of age).
 However, more aggressive types of the disease, which affect children under the age of 15, exist.

 Keratoconus is a progressive disease.
 This means that the disease is characterized by a continuous decrease of visual acuity.
 The probability of progression depends on the patient's age.
-Usually, the following rule applies: the older the patient, the less likely a progression of the disease.
+Usually, the following rule applies: the older the patient, the less likely the disease is going to progress.
 However, there are exceptions.
 There are, for example, patients aged 40 who, even after crosslinking, still suffer from a progression of the disease.
 A regular medical examination performed by an ophthalmologist is, thus, absolutely necessary.

 Given its genetic origin, the disease always affects both eyes.
 However, it is possible that, clinically, it only shows on one side.
 The eye which does not show the effects of keratoconus, is referred to as “forme fruste”.

 Initially, patients often observe a rather frequent change of the power of their glasses and double contours.
-Usually, keratoconus is diagnosed by the atypical topographic pattern.
+Usually, keratoconus is diagnosed based on the atypical topographic pattern.